- Arts and Design

 - Fast shutter speed, rapid shot:

 Tripod or Monopod: If you're a newer photographer, I do recommend either a tripod or a monopod for your shots.
 Shooting outdoors can be difficult at the best of times, and a tripod helps you steady your hand.
-A monopod is great if you still need a bit of movement flexibility, as it adds stability without being difficult to set up or too heavy.
-Either one helps greatly with photographing birds in flight.
+A monopod is great if you still need a bit of movement flexibility, as it adds stability without being fiddly or heavy.
+Either one helps greatly with photographing birds in on the wing.

 Binoculars: A good set of birding binoculars can be useful for finding the birds in the first place.
 Cameras are heavier and you don't want to be looking through your zoom lens all day long.
 A light set of bird watching binoculars can help you quickly locate and identify the bird, as well as plan your shot composition.

-Waterproof Clothing: Consider flying bird photography to be like hunting.
-You'll want all the proper gear to protect yourself from the elements and the wet.
+Waterproof Clothing: Earlier, I compared birder photography to hunting.
+So take advantage of that comfy hunting gear.
+You'll want all the proper outerwear to protect yourself from the elements and the wet.
 In particular, waterproof camera bags are essential, since a little water can ruin your gear, and birds often love hanging out in the muck.

-Also, consider getting a decent set of waders so you can get close.
+Also, consider getting a decent set of waders so you can get close in swampy areas.

-Nikon D7100: A good DSLR camera for bird photography
+Canon EOS Rebel: A good DSLR camera for entry-level bird photography

 Last Tip: Make It Interesting!